-Manage your copyrights FA Qs
+Manage your copyrights FAQs

-Copyrights, trademarks and patents are used to protect intellectual property.
+Copyrights, trademarks, and patents are used to protect intellectual property.
 The difference between them is what they protect.
-Copyrights are most often used to protect creative works such as writing, music or photographs.
+Copyrights are most often used to protect creative works such as writing, music, or photographs.
 Trademarks protect a company's product or services; however, it is not formally "on the books" unless it is a registered trademark filed with the US Patent and Trademark Office.
 Patents protect innovations.

 To register a copyright, you must file with the United States Copyright Office.
-It is advised to pre-register if you feel your works may be infringed before you release it.
+It is advised to pre-register if you feel your works may be infringed before you release them.
 If you feel your creative work may have value, you may benefit from protecting it before you finish the project.

-If first helps if you have pre-registered or registered your creative work.
+It helps if you have pre-registered or registered your creative work.
 If you are not yet registered, it will help if you can prove the work is uniquely yours.
 If it is a commercial piece or a high-value item, be prepared to show how infringement may have caused damage to your company and/or reputation.

 Send a Cease and Desist Letter.
 A Cease and Desist Letter formally informs the infringer that they must stop using your creative work or you'll take legal action.
 You can make this letter using Rocket Lawyer or with the help of your lawyer.
 Include with the letter documentation that shows you own the copyright.
 Also, keep a copy of all correspondence for your records.